aexoden/chatstats/README.md

 ### Options

-There is currently only one option available, which controls the format the input logs are in. chatstats currently supports two input formats:
+There is currently only one option available: `--input-format`, which controls the format the input logs are in. chatstats currently supports two input
+formats:

 #### chatstats